kyletimmermans/kyletimmermans.github.io/README.md

 ### mobilheader.html had to be minified and hard coded into the layout: default.html
 <div>&ensp;&ensp;-Hardcoded w/o its original javascript, that javascript is found further down in default.html</div>
 <div>&ensp;&ensp;- Want to fix mobileheader.html in includes?
 Place it in default.html in layouts b/c it's hardcoded there</div>

-### Add the code that was in CVE and Resume in pages folder, to default.html and use isMobile and !isMobile to act accordingly
+### Add the js code that was in CVE and Resume in pages folder, to default.html and use isMobile and !isMobile to act accordingly